matesk8/react-reddit-search/README.md

 ## Starting the application - on a different port
 Because the RedditAPI requires clients to use OAuth, the redirect path on Reddit must match the localhost path.

-To start the app on a different port:
+To start the app on a different port, open the
-Open the
 ##### `package.json`
 and change the
 ##### `"start": "react-scripts start",`